jennybc/happy-git-with-r/01_overview.Rmd

 Why would a data analyst use hosted version control?

+*This intro has grown into a stand-alone article that is arguably a better introduction at this point.
+Until I merge it back in, consider reading the article instead: "Excuse me, do you have a moment to talk about version control?" <https://dx.doi.org/10.7287%2Fpeerj.preprints.3159v2>.*

 ## Why Git?

 [Git](http://git-scm.com) is a __version control system__.
 Its original purpose was to help groups of developers work collaboratively on big software projects.
 Git manages the evolution of a set of files -- called a __repository__ -- in a sane, highly structured way.
 If you have no idea what I'm talking about, think of it as the "Track Changes" features from Microsoft Word on steroids.